-SkyGlue lets you explicitly push an userID to Google Analytics in order to identify the behavior of a specific visitor.
+SkyGlue lets you explicitly push a registered userID to Google Analytics in order to identify the behavior of a specific visitor.

 Step 1: Set up visitor tracking to use your backend user ID

-You can overwrite the value of both with your own back-end UserID using the following approach: (Please note, Google Analytics does not allow sending any PII data to its server)
+You can set the value of registered user Id with your own back-end UserID using the following approach: (Please note, Google Analytics does not allow any PII data to be sent to its server.)